Iso vs Tejo matchup in Valorant

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Iso's Duelist toolkit may excel at certain aspects while Tejo's Initiator kit counters others.
 The Iso advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Iso has favorable matchups against 10 agents and unfavorable matchups against 10 agents in Valorant.
-Iso's strongest matchup is against Omen with a 100.0% win rate.
-The most challenging matchup is Cypher at 20.0% win rate.
+Iso has favorable matchups against 12 agents and unfavorable matchups against 12 agents in Valorant.
+Iso's strongest matchup is against Skye with a 81.8% win rate.
+The most challenging matchup is KAY/O at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent